 Most insurance policies will dictate when and how the insured must provide notice of a loss or claim to the insurer.
 For certain types of insurance, notice requirements are set out in statute.
 In other cases, the policy dictates when notice and/or proof of loss must be given, as well as the required content of the proof of loss.
 Where there has been imperfect compliance with a provision regarding notice or proof of loss, relief from forfeiture may be available pursuant to statute.
-The chances of obtaining relief from forfeiture depend in large part on how significant the failure to comply is, whether the insured acted reasonably and the extent of prejudice to the insurer.
+The chances of obtaining relief from forfeiture in large part depend on how significant the failure to comply is, whether the insured acted reasonably and the extent of prejudice to the insurer.

 Where there are statutory or contractual requirements regarding notice and/or proof of loss, an insured may be precluded from bringing legal proceedings against an insurer unless and until it has satisfied those requirements.

 What is the time bar for filing claims?

 Statutory provisions in each province establish time limits for the commencement of legal proceedings arising from disputes, including disputes under insurance policies.
 There are both limitation periods prescribed by statute for specific types of insurance policies, and also general limitation periods that apply to all disputes.
 Where there is no specific prescribed limitation period for the policy in question, the general Limitations Act of the province will apply.
 In some circumstances insurance policies will contain clauses that impose their own time limits for filing claims.
 Whether such time limits will supersede those found in statute will depend on the wording of both the clause and the statutory provision in the given jurisdiction.

 On what grounds can the (re)insurer deny coverage?